Take a look at the pros and cons of each to help decide which is right for you.

 Energy costs

-Front loaders need less water per load, and some estimates say they use as much as 50% less energy than their traditional cousins, making them more economical and better for the environment.
+A front load washing machine needs less water per load, and some estimates say they use as much as 40% less energy than their traditional cousins, making them more economical and better for the environment.

 Speed

 The speed of the spin cycle on front-loaders is much faster than the spin of top-loaders.
-That means your clothes come out drier, resulting in less drying time.
+This high spin speed combined with the lower amount of water means clothes come out drier, resulting in less drying time.
 So you’ll be saving time and money on that aspect as well.

 Space inside the washer

-Front-loaders don’t have agitators like top-loaders do.
+Front-loaders don’t use an agitator or impeller like top-loading machines.
 Agitators take up a lot of space.
 Because the basket is empty, you’ve got much more room for larger loads.
 And larger loads mean less loads.

 Bells and whistles